 Carlos Lehder Biography

-Carlos Lehder was born on September 7, 1949 in Armenia City, Columbia.
-His father was a German expatriate working as an engineer and his mother was a native Columbian school teacher.
+Carlos Lehder was born on September 7, 1949 in Armenia City, Colombia.
+His father was a German expatriate working as an engineer and his mother was a native Colombian school teacher.
 The family also ran a used cars company in the Medellin area.
 It is said that Carlos started his criminal career by supplying stolen (American) cars to this company.

 On their release from prison Lehder and Jung started a business partnership, which was the beginning of the biggest cocaine smuggling empire in history.
 At first they smuggled cocaine on a very low scale, hidden in the luggage of ‘paid’ tourists who carried it from Antigua to the USA on commercial airlines.
 Repeating this proces dozens of times, the partners soon had enough money to afford for a private airplane.

 Flying in bigger amounts of cocaine via the Bahamas and with a professional pilot, Lehder and Jung started making a lot more money.
 But more important, they started building connections and winning the trust of the biggest suppliers of cocaine in Colombia, like Pablo Escobar and his Medellin Cartel.

 Seeking for more personal gain, Lehder started smuggling for the Medellin Cartel and others on a personal basis.
 This meant the end of the Lehder Jung partnership and both parties wen’t their own way.
 In Lehder’s case this meant the purchase of his own private Bahamian island Norman’s Cay, which would soon become the headquarter’s of his smuggling operations.